ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/File Editions/endpoint_create_file_edition.md

 Creates a new edition for a File with a given GUID.

 If you wish to create an edition with no uploaded content, construct a JSON request with a storageMethodName of FTP \(stored on user FTP server\) or WEB \(web link\).
-When the storageMethodName is FTP or WEB, the location attribute should be the web or ftp address where the file resides.
+When the storageMethodName is FTP or WEB, the location attribute should be the web or ftp address where the file resides.<br>

 If you wish to create an edition and upload file content to the Arena servers, construct a request that is content type multipart/form-data \(specified in the header\) and has a storageMethodName of FILE \(stored on Arena servers.\)